AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 The Workfront Planning module is one of three distinct but connected Workfront capabilities that together create a marketing system of record.
 The three capabilities are:

-* Planning: The new advanced capabilities included in Workfront Planning.
+* **Planning**: The new advanced capabilities included in Workfront Planning.

-* Workflow: The collaborative work management capabilities that you use today in Workfront (project management, resource management, etc.).
+* **Workflow**: The collaborative work management capabilities that you use today in Workfront (project management, resource management, etc.)

-* Automation and integration: The comprehensive integration and automation capabilities powered by Workfront Fusion.
+* **Automation and integration**: The comprehensive integration and automation capabilities powered by Workfront Fusion.

 ## When will Workfront Planning be released?

-The latest planned Workfront Planning release to general availability is August 28th, 2024.
-For up-to-date information about what features are currently released, see [Adobe Workfront Planning release activity](/help/quicksilver/planning/general/release-activity.md).
+The latest Workfront Planning release to general availability is planned for August 28, 2024.
+For up-to-date information about what features are currently releasing, see [Adobe Workfront Planning release activity](/help/quicksilver/planning/general/release-activity.md).

 ## What happens after the early stage of Workfront Planning concludes?

 Customers who participated in the beta and early stage phases for Workfront Planning will be able to purchase Workfront Planning starting with August 28, 2024.
 We encourage you to reach out to your account manager to discuss further details.

-The environment used for the beta program is not in production and will not be migrated.
-The data stored in the early phase environment will be available until December 2024 and it will be removed after that.

-## The process of the brief creation (AI use of pulling in various documents to dynamically create a brief).
+## The process of brief creation (AI use of pulling in various documents to dynamically create a brief).
 Is that part of the beta?

-We expect that this feature will be available soon.
+This feature will be available soon.

-## Do we have to be migrated to IMS?
+## Do we have to migrate to IMS?

 Yes.
-Customers who want to purchase Workfront Planning will have to be migrated to the Adobe Unified Experience/ Adobe Business Platform.
+Customers who want to purchase Workfront Planning will have to migrate to the Adobe Unified Experience/ Adobe Business Platform.
 For more information, see [Adobe Unified Experience for Workfront](/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/adobe-unified-experience.md).

 ## Can you provide examples of different workspaces?

 You can have workspaces at different levels of your organization.
 Because of the flexibility of the system, having workspaces at various levels can serve multiple purposes at a team or personal level.
+You can have workspaces built for a team, a department, or a group in your organization.
+Users might choose to create their own workspace where they can track personal tasks.

 The primary use case for a workspace is to be a larger, centralized space for an organization.